davtur19/DotGit/README.md

 - View .git/config with one click
 - Options for: colors, notifications and downloads

+_Some checks are turned off by default, open the settings to turn them on_
 ## How the download works

 There is a queue for downloads, with a **maximum of simultaneous connections**; if this number is exceeded, subsequent